 Here is some information straight from the North Carolina Board of Elections’ page on absentee voting.

 - Any North Carolina registered voter who is qualified to vote in an election may request and receive a mail-in absentee ballot for any election in which absentee voting is allowed.
+All registered voters may request an absentee ballot for the November 2020 general election.

 - No special circumstance or reason is needed to receive and vote a mail-in absentee ballot.